astravant/digitalgarden/_notes/daily-notes.md

 > The unseen hand in them all is the networks that surround us and the powerful math they exert on us.

-- Optimize your network to be around ambitious people pursuing the types of projects that you want to be involved in.
+- ==Optimize your network to be around ambitious people pursuing the types of projects that you want to be involved in.==
 - Dunbar's Law - meant to be in groups of 150
 - Humans are nodes on a network - nodes exchange more information when in proximity with one another.